A Hub for Service Opportunities at MCLA and abroad

 MCLA's commitment to civic engagement and community building is reflected in the over 90,000 hours that MCLA students devoted to community service, volunteerism and service learning during the last five academic years.

 Students are designing and offering a virtual, student-led training program focused on team building and leadership skills at MCLA!
 The goal is to support students in learning effective leadership, teamwork, and communication skills and applying them to real situations.
 We hope to help both formal and informal groups such as clubs, sports teams, friend groups, etc. The program would be about an hour to an hour and a half long.
 Walking away from the workshop, participants would gain heightened communication and conflict resolution skills, comfort in asserting, and taking over a situation, as well as forming closer ties with their group.
 If this is something that interests you, or if you have any questions or ideas about the program, feel free to email email@example.com for more information!

 *All programs are meeting virtually at this time.

 Pathways: Work with local high school classes to inspire and encourage them to consider continuing their education.
 Share your story, answer questions, and provide a real first hand perspective of what college is really like.
 Meets at set times that change throughout the semester, sign up for more info below!

 Food Pantry: The MCLA Campus Food Pantry has moved online to serve the campus in as safe and accessible way as possible.
 This form will allow you to select from a list of items that you would like to take out of the food pantry.
+If you would like to apply for a Walmart gift card, please use this application.
 For a list of suggested food pantry donation items, please go here.

 |Spencer Moser (He/Him)